Brainz22/useful_notes/flow4L1TriggerRate.md

 5. To make rate plots, run `rate_plots configs/V38nano/rate_plots/jets.yaml`.
 Output of this command tells you where files will be saved.

-I am caching all the files overnight so that I can run `rate_plots` in the morning...
+I am caching all the files overnight so that I can run `rate_plots` in the morning... remember, I will need to activate RatesV38.